nttcom/OsecT/p0f-k/README.md

 The usage of p0f-k is the same as the original p0f.

 Here's how to use the added -O option.
-The -O and -o options cannot be executed at the same time.

 ```bash
 $ sudo ./p0f -i ens33 -d -O /var/log/p0f-k.log